 - New York

-What types of business loans does Capital One offer?
+What other types of business financing does Capital One offer?

-Capital One offers several different types of business financing that cover most basic business needs.
-These include term loans, lines of credit, equipment loans and more.
+Capital One offers several different types of business financing in addition to term loans that cover most basic business needs.

 Working capital lines of credit